Thank you for asking about petitions—an important way citizens can ask the Australian Parliament to help them with a problem.

-Petitions can be addressed to either the House of Representatives or the Senate.
-When presented with a petition, a member of the House of Representatives or a senator usually accepts it regardless of whether they agree with the topic.
+Petitions can be addressed to either the Senate or the House of Representatives.
+When presented with a petition, a senator or member of the House of Representatives usually accepts it regardless of whether they agree with the topic.
 If a petition meets the rules, it will then be brought before the Parliament.

 In the House of Representatives a petition can be addressed to the Standing Committee on Petitions or a member of the House of Representatives.
 Either the Standing Committee Chairperson or the member will bring the petition before the House of Representatives.